MikeMyers59/MikeMyers59/OS Script/data-wrangling.md

-Have you ever had a bunch of text and wanted to do something with it?
-Good.
-That's what data wrangling is all about!
+---
+layout: lecture
+title: "Data Wrangling"
+date: 2020-01-16
+ready: true
+video:
+  aspect: 56.25
+  id: sz_dsktIjt4
+---

-Specifically, adapting data from one format to another, until you end up with exactly what you wanted.
+Have you ever wanted to take data in one format and turn it into a different format?
+Of course you have!
+That, in very general terms, is what this lecture is all about.
+Specifically, massaging data, whether in text or binary format, until you end up with exactly what you wanted.

-We've already seen basic data wrangling: `journalctl | grep -i intel`.
- - find all system log entries that mention Intel (case insensitive)
- - really, most of data wrangling is about knowing what tools you have, and how to combine them.
+We've already seen some basic data wrangling in past lectures.
+Pretty much any time you use the `|` operator, you are performing some kind of data wrangling.
+Consider a command like `journalctl | grep -i intel`.
+It finds all system log entries that mention Intel (case insensitive).
+You may not think of it as wrangling data, but it is going from one format (your entire system log) to a format that is more useful to you (just the intel log entries).
+Most data wrangling is about knowing what tools you have at your disposal, and how to combine them.

-Let's start from the beginning: we need a data source, and something to do with it.
+Let's start from the beginning.
+To wrangle data, we need two things: data to wrangle, and something to do with it.
 Logs often make for a good use-case, because you often want to investigate things about them, and reading the whole thing isn't feasible.
 Let's figure out who's trying to log into my server by looking at my server's log:

 ```bash
 ssh myserver journalctl